Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-I QC Codes based on Double Covers of Type-II QC Codes

 \section{Type-I QC Codes based on \\ Double Covers of Type-II QC Codes}

-So far, we have mostly considered $(J,L)$-regular QC codes that are described by a $J \times L$ polynomial parity-check matrix.
-However, one can construct many interesting $(J', L')$-regular QC LDPC codes with a $J \times L$ polynomial parity-check matrix where $J' \neq J$ and/or $L' \neq L$.
-In this section we present a technique for constructing such codes, along with analyzing them.
-Of course, there are many other possibilities; we leave them open to further studies.
+So far, we have mostly considered $(\vertsize ,\horsize )$-regular QC codes that are described by a $\vertsize \times \horsize$ polynomial parity-check matrix.
+However, one can construct many interesting $(\vertsize ', \horsize')$-regular QC LDPC codes with a $\vertsize \times \horsize$ polynomial parity-check matrix where $\vertsize ' \neq \vertsize$ and/or $\horsize' \neq \horsize$.
+Given the enormity of the search space, a worthwhile approach is to start with some small code that has good properties and to derive longer codes from it.
+In this section we present such an approach, along with an analysis of it.
+Of course, there are many other possibilities; we leave them open to future studies.
+(Note that this section deals only with QC codes, however, similar investigations can also be pursued for convolutional codes.)